pactus-project/pactus.org/docs/guide/transaction-send.md

       9E6B99C60CF5CCB551EFC793EC2BEDD66070BDE8FBDDEB8305C5F670A21532304775637F9E622D5212F34C9479D12D11 #
 ```

-Transaction id for above transaction is:
+Transaction ID for the above transaction is:

 ```
 ID: 38ea1ad335bbfd84641a34b6af3332810aef8e52da08897273f187fd6059c50a
 ```

+Comments:
-Comments: Fee are calculated based on fee structure we have Fee for mintbase transaction (subsidy
+- Fee is calculated based on the fee structure which we have defiend
-tx) is zero Amount for subsidy transaction is reward + accumulated fee Only one subsidy transaction
+- Fee for mintbase transaction (subsidy tx) is zero
+- Amount for subsidy transaction is reward + accumulated fee
+- There is only one subsidy transaction per block
-per block Subsidy transaction should be the first transaction Each block should have one subsidy
+- Subsidy transaction should be the first transaction
+- Each block should have one subsidy transaction
-transaction Receiver for subsidy transaction can be any address
+- Receiver for subsidy transaction can be any address